CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     ![](media/image_task04_step03.png)

-## Summary
+## Review

-In this lab, you worked on
+In this lab, you worked on the following
+- Experienced Real-Time Intelligence.
+- Created a Fabric Workspace.
+- Created an Eventhouse.
+- Enabled OneLake Availability.

 ### You have successfully completed the Exercise